 It is not just on Memorial Day that I am reminded of Jay’s sacrifice for his country.
 However, it is on Memorial Day that I find it appropriate to remind others of his honorable life, which was underscored by his making the ultimate sacrifice.
 Last year, I wrote the post below about Jay.
 The same words and sentiments still apply a year later.

-I still you miss, buddy.
+I still miss you, buddy.

 The cross-currents of individual lives can be interesting things.
 Through time we each follow our own paths.
 On occasion, these paths intersect unexpectedly with those of greater men and women.